thomasabishop/eolas/Linux/systemd.md

 `systemd` works on the basis of _goals_.
 Each goal is system task defined as a **unit**.
 A unit contains instructions and a specification of dependencies to other units.

 When activating a unit, `systemd` first activates the dependencies and then moves onto the details of the unit itself. `init` as implemented by `systemd` does not follow a rigid sequence every time, initialising units in the same sequence and waiting for one to complete before starting another.
 Instead it activates units whenever they are ready.
+This, its parallelized nature, is one of the main advantages over previous programs that managed the `init` sequence on Linux (such as for example System V);

 ### Unit types

 Units are organised into **unit types**.
 The main types that run at boot time are as follows:

-- service units
+- service units (`.service`)
   -  control service daemons
+- socket units (`.socket`)
+  - handle incoming network connection request locations
+- device units (`.device)
+  - disks and other devices
+- mount units (`.mount`)
+  - handle the attachment of filesystems to the system
 - target units
   - control other units by organising them into groups
-- socket units
-  - handle incoming network connection request locations
-- mount units
-  - handle the attachment of filesystems to the system

 For example, at boot, a target unit called `default.target` groups together a number of service and mount units as dependencies.
 These then run in a graph-like dependency structure where a unit that comes late in the boot process can depend on several previous units making earlier branches of a dependency tree join back together.